 Moreover, by leveraging the data reporting available on many new cleaning machines, you can optimize cleaning and maintenance schedules.
 This results in better workflows and extends the life of your equipment.
 And extended life of your floor cleaning equipment means you’re getting more value for your dollar.

 TrackClean fleet management system is just one example of a great software solution that provides easy access to invaluable operational information.

 Whether you’re operating a fleet of two floor cleaning machines or twenty, you can be sure you know what’s going on at all times.
 That’s because even though the machines may be autonomous, you still have complete control when you want it.
 This is applicable for every building, but it’s especially relevant for facilities that need to comply with food safety or other similar regulations.

 Knowing what did and didn’t get cleaned and when it happened at the touch of a button can prove invaluable when certifications are on the line.
-The TASKI Intellibot provides cleaning performance reports, remote diagnostics and repairs completely wirelessly.
+The Nilfisk Liberty SC50 provides cleaning performance reports and remote diagnostics completely wirelessly.

 Take the EMMA, for example.
 Built by Brain Corp, EMMA stands for Enabling Mobile Machine Automation.
 EMMA is a module attached to existing floor cleaning equipment.
 To get a machine equipped with EMMA up and running, a worker first has to drive the machine on a route.

 Through this first drive, EMMA learns the route.
 Once that’s done, EMMA will run the route the same way the next time, except when something gets in its way, EMMA adapts.
 Simple.